googleforgames/open-match/README.md

 - [ ] Autoscaling isn't turned on for the Frontend or Backend API Kubernetes deployments by default.
 - [ ] A [Helm](https://helm.sh/) chart to stand up Open Match will be provided in an upcoming version.
 For now just use the [installation YAMLs](./install/yaml).

-- [ ] Player/Group records generated when a client enters the matchmaking pool need to be removed after a certain amount of time with no activity.
-When using Redis, this will be implemented as a expiration on the player record.
 ## CI / CD / Build
 - [ ] We plan to host 'official' docker images for all release versions of the core components in publicly available docker registries soon.
 - [ ] CI/CD for this repo and the associated status tags are planned.